sam-bee/security-its-always-dns/README.md

 After building as per the `README.md` file in the project root, you can test the nameserver by doing the following:

 ```
-sudo ./bin/dnsreceiver --config "./cmd/dnsreceiver/.env"
+sudo ./dns_receiver/bin/dnsreceiver --config "./dns_receiver/config/.env"
 ```

-Your binary must be run with sudo as it needs to listen on port 53.
+Your binary must be run with sudo if you set the DNS port number to 53 (or anything below 1000).
 In another tab,

 ```
-dig @127.0.0.1 example.com
+dig @127.0.0.1 -p 9953 example.com
 ```

+Ensure you are sending to the port number you configured.
 You should see the correct IP address returned to you.

 ## Development